zowe/docs-site/docs/user-guide/configure-certificates-keystore.md

           password:
           alias:
 ```

+To assist with updating `zowe.yaml` the values to generate a self signed PKCS12 certificate are included in the section beginning ` # >>>> Certificate setup scenario 1`.
+Other certificate scenarios lower down in the `zowe.yaml` file are commented out.

 The `zwe init certificate` command will generate a certificate based on the `zowe.yaml` values in the `zowe.setup.certificate` section.
 These certificate values used at runtime are referenced in the `zowe.yanl` section `zowe.certificates`.
 Specify `--update-config` for the `zwe` command to update the runtime `zowe.certificates` section to reference the generated certificate generated from the `zowe.setup.certificate`.